lukepiette/the-eye-as-a-camera/README.md

 2. A micro USB attached to an electrode (placed on the occipital lobe)

 # How to use
-1.Turn on the Muse and run `python poly_surf.py` in main dir.
+1. Turn on the Muse and run `python poly_surf.py` in main dir.
 It will look for the MAC address for the Muse in the 'muse_MACs.py' file.
 You might have to run the lines bellow if the MAC address is not already on the list.
 ```
 bluetooth ctl
 scan on